hugofloresar/Assembly_archetypes/README.md

 ___________

-__To write assembly rules__, we choose logic circuits written in the minimal Conjunctive Normal Form.
+__To write assembly rules__, we choose logic circuits written in the minimal Conjunctive Normal Form (CNF).
 So, given a coexistence hypergraph, we use python library pyeda to compute this form.
 The library documentation is available in:

 <https://pyeda.readthedocs.io/en/latest/>

 version 0.28.0

+___________

+__Hypergraphs/Results directory__ contains python scripts to generate CNF models to approximate the assembly rule of the species community.
+The script run_hyper_Gibson.py use the information on __Gibson_full directory__ to generate the models as explained in Section 3.4 in the Supplementary Material.